Ian-I-Chien/Valorant-Tracker/README.md

 # NoMoreBully

 ## Description
+NoBully [Discord Bot](https://discord.com/developers/docs/intro) - Preventing Bullying and Toxic Behavior in Gaming

-NoBully is a [Discord bot](https://discord.com/developers/docs/intro) designed to prevent bullying and toxic behavior during gaming sessions, particularly in games like Valorant.
-It aims to foster a healthier and more respectful gaming environment by tracking player interactions and providing useful features to manage mentions and interactions.
+NoBully is a Discord bot designed to reduce bullying and toxic behavior during gaming sessions, especially in competitive games like Valorant.
+Its goal is to create a healthier and more respectful gaming environment by tracking player interactions and providing tools to manage mentions and interactions.

-Currently, it can only track mentions of specific users, but in the future, we hope to allow each user to have their own individual mention count.
-We calculate both daily and historical counts, and use the historical counts for rankings.
-The daily count is reset at the start of each day.
+Currently, NoBully tracks mentions of specific users and calculates both daily and historical mention counts.
+The daily count resets at the beginning of each day, while the historical count is used for player rankings.

+### Key Features:
+- Tracks mentions between players to help identify potential bullying behavior.
+Daily Counts & Historical Rankings (In Progress):
+- Provides daily mention statistics and uses historical data for player rankings.
+Valorant Match Records (Functional):
-This bot can also automatically track match records for Valorant players who are registered (/reg_val) in the database.
+- By integrating with the Valorant API, NoBully can automatically track the match records of players registered in the database.
+Players can register by using the /reg_val command.

 We have integrated the [Valorant API from Henrik-3](https://github.com/Henrik-3/unofficial-valorant-api) so that the bot can also check personal stats and other related information.

 ## Environment:
 This bot is running on R-PI3 with python version 3.11.2

+**The Token should be set in .env file.**
+**The Token should be set in .env file.**
-The Token should be set in .env file.
+**The Token should be set in .env file.**

 [Discord Token](https://discord.com/developers/docs/quick-start/getting-started)
 ```
 BOT_TOKEN= "TOKEN"
 ```
+If you have multiple **BOT_TOKENS**, you should separate them using a comma.

 [API_Token](https://github.com/Henrik-3/unofficial-valorant-api)
 ```